-- The probability of a type I error is the significance level. - Suppose the significance level is 0.05.
+- The significance level is the probability of a type I error, when Ho is true. - Suppose the significance level is 0.05.
 If the null is true we would reject it 5% of the time and thus make a type I error 5% of the time. - If you make the significance level lower, you have reduced the probability of making a type I error, but have increased the probability of making a type II error.